-BIT(s) NAME DESCRIPTION 0 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type Indicates the type of bus request.
+BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type indicates the type of bus request.
 See Table 14.
-4-6 -6 Request speed Indicates the speed at which the PHY sends the data for this request.
-See Table 16 for the encoding of t 7 Stop bit Indicates the end of the t Indicates the end of the transfer (always 0).
+4-6 Request speed Indicates the speed at which the PHY sends the data for this request.
+See Table 16 for the encoding of this field.
+7 Stop bit Indicates the end of the transfer (always 0).
 If bit 6 is 0, then this bit can be omitted.